Toxin in infant formula: how an incident in France shook global manufacturers

 The news immediately affected stock prices:

-shares fell 6% at the start of trading and closed down 2.3% — the lowest level since January 2025. - Nestlé:
+shares fell 6% at the start of trading and closed down 2.3% —the lowest level since January 2025.

-the morning drop reached 3% (a five-month low), but at the end of the session, shares lost 0.9%.
+the morning drop reached 3% (a five-month low), but by the end of the session , shares had lost 0.9%.

-Analysts note that even a precautionary recall without confirmed mass poisoning can seriously affect the value of companies in the baby food sector.
+Analysts note that even a precautionary recall without confirmed mass poisoning can seriously impact the value of companies in the baby food sector.

 What is the danger

 Cereulide is a heat-resistant toxin that can cause nausea and vomiting, and in some cases, serious complications.
-It was found in an ingredient used in production.
+It was detected in an ingredient used in production.

 The Irish Food Safety Authority reported that the toxin was found in arachidonic acid produced in China.